finam-ufz/finam/docs/source/finam-book/development/components.rst

 The component will have internal time stepping, like a simulation model would have.
 For implementing components without internal time, see chapter :doc:`./special_components`.

-It is assumed that you have FINAM :doc:`../usage/installation`, as well as :mod:`pytest`.
+It is assumed that you have FINAM :doc:`installed <../usage/installation>`, as well as :mod:`pytest`.

 Set up a Python project
 -----------------------